 The knowledge gap

 Natatorium chloramine problems persist because there is a knowledge gap.
 A gap is between water and air experts.
 The knowledge gap is not because engineers and pool consultants don’t know what they’re doing–because they’re excellent at what they do.
 Rather, the gap does not fall into anyone’s scope of expertise.
+ASHRAE §62.1, the design guideline section for indoor swimming pools, is less than four pages long!
 In other words, neither side really knows the gap between water and air.
 This is part of the engineer's dilemma when designing a natatorium.

 At Chloramine Consulting, our mission is to eradicate natatorium chloramine problems.
 To eliminate pool IAQ problems, the natatorium air system must match the pool.
 Correctly designing a natatorium takes coordination between water and air people, and we help make that happen.